 They literally picked us up from the airport and would wave us goodbye as we went on the excursions and were both really friendly and lovely.

-It felt like if we ever had any issues they were there to help and if you are somebody who is nervous travelling, I think that’s very important.
+It felt like if we ever had any issues, they were there to help.
+If you are somebody who is nervous about travelling, I think that’s very important.

 I Would Get Static Shocks CONSTANTLY!